Best alternatives to Gmail to protect your privacy

 4. Zoho Mail – best easy-to-use email service

 Created with a focus on businesses, Zoho Mail also offers its services to individuals.
-You might have heard about their password manager, but they also offer a secure email service.
+You might have heard about the provider's password manager, but it also offers a secure email service.

 Your mailbox comes equipped with end-to-end encryption support for S/MIME, but it also uses SSL or TLS.
-To increase your mailbox safety, you can add two-factor authentication via Touch ID, TOTP’s, or other means.
-However, if convenience is just as important to you, they have apps for most platforms with calendar and notes integrations.
+To increase your mailbox safety, you can add two-factor authentication via Touch ID, TOTP, or other means.
+However, if convenience is just as important to you, Zoho Mail has apps for most platforms with calendar and notes integrations.

 When facing any issue related to your Zoho Mail account, you can rely on 24/7 customer support.
 Opting for this email service, you get to take advantage of their top-notch security and privacy features, as well as a reliable 99.9% uptime.